Endoscopic lifts to the Siegel modular threefold related to Klein's cubic threefold: Introduction

 In this paper we first compute the $L$-function of $X$.
 As a result we have: \begin{theorem} Let $\ell$ be a prime number.
 Let $f$ be the elliptic modular form of weight 2 for $\Gamma_0(11^2)$ with complex multiplication by the ring of integers of $\Q(\sqrt{-11})$.
 Let $\chi$ be a primitive character of order 5 with conductor 11.
 Then we have $L(s,H^3_{{\rm et}}(X_{\bQ},\Q_\ell))=\displaystyle\prod_{i=0}^4 L(s-1,f \ot \chi^i)$.
 In particular, the left hand side is independent to any choice of $\ell$. \end{theorem} By Theorem 1.1 and the Hodge type of $X$, it is quite natural to predict the existence of non-holomorphic differential forms on $\mathcal{A}^{{\rm lev}}_{11}$ of Hodge type $(2,1)$ of which corresponding automorphic forms on GSp$_2(\A)$ are liftings related to the elliptic modular form $f$ (we will discuss on the (1,1)-part in another paper).
 In a similar situation, in \cite{o&y}, authors treated a unique holomorphic differential 3-form on some Siegel threefold.
 Since the space of holomorphic 3-forms is a birational invariant, we can study this form by using an explicit birational model of the Siegel threefold in \cite{o&y}.
 In this paper we treat non-holomorphic differential forms.
 However their space is not a birational invariant.
 Therefore we cannot directly construct non-holomorphic differential forms on $\mathcal{A}^{{\rm lev}}_{11}$ from them on $X$.
 Note that since $H^{3,0}(X)=0$, there does not exist any holomorphic differential 3-form on $\mathcal{A}^{{\rm lev}}_{11}$ which extends to one on any birational smooth model of $\mathcal{A}^{{\rm lev}}_{11}$.
 So this case will give a first and fascinating example to spur authors on an explicit construction of non-holomorphic differential forms of which corresponding automorphic forms on GSp$_2(\A)$ are liftings related to the elliptic modular form $f$.

 We now explain the second main result.
+For a unitary irreducible automorphic representation $\pi$ of GL$_2(\A)$, let $L(s,\pi)$ be the automorphic $L$-function of $\pi$ (see \cite{JL}) and if $\pi$ is attached to an elliptic modular form $h$ of weight $k$, then $L(s+(k-1)/2,h) =L(s,\pi)$ by definition.
 Let $\mu$ be the gr\"o{\ss}encharacter of $K = \Q(\sqrt{-11})$ associated to $f$ and $g$ be the elliptic modular form associated to $\mu^3$.
 Note that $g$ is of weight 4 and of level $11^2$.
 Then we have: \begin{theorem}$($Theorem 3.2$)$ There are irreducible, cuspidal, automorphic, globally generic representations $\Pi_{i}, 0\le i\le 4$ of $\GSp_2(\A)$ with $\Pi_{i,\i}$ being a discrete series whose Blattner parameter is $(3,-1)$.
 Each $\Pi_i$ satisfies the following properties:

 $($i$)$ There is a non-zero right $\K(11)_{\A}^{{\rm lev}}$-invariant automorphic form $F_i \in \Pi_i$.